Uninett/probe-website/DOCUMENTATION.md

 - Linux image generation
 - Various scripts for probe initialization
-- Website for adding and administrating probes
+- Website for adding and administering probes
 - Ansible setup for pushing configs inserted in website
 - Scripts for probing the WiFi, and a program for controlling the scripts and submitting measured data